Damnation Alley (film): Development

-Budgeted at US $7.2 million, Damnation Alley was helmed by veteran director Jack Smight, who had scored two consecutive box office hits in the previous two years (Airport 1975 and Midway).
+With the revised script, and budgeted at US$7.2 million, Damnation Alley was helmed by veteran director Jack Smight, who had scored two consecutive box office hits in the previous two years (Airport 1975 and Midway).

+Filming

 Filming began on June 21, 1976, east of the town of Borrego Springs, California, where a missile base set was constructed, as well as locations in Meteor Crater, Arizona, Valley of Fire State Park in Nevada, Salt Lake City, Utah, and the Mojave Desert in California.
 The lake scenes were filmed at Flathead Lake in Kalispell, Montana.
-Filming wrapped on August 13, 1976.
+Filming wrapped on August 13, 1976, at 20th Century Fox Studios in Los Angeles, for all the interior scenes.

-Production was rife with problems — the devastated landscapes and giant mutated insects proved to be nearly impossible to create, despite the large budget.
-For example, a sequence involving giant 8 ft scorpions attacking a motorcycle was first attempted using full-scale scorpion props, but they did not work and the resulting footage was unacceptable.
+Production was rife with problems from the outset — the first scenes to be filmed were those at the desert missile base set near Borrego Springs, California, where the devastated landscapes and giant mutated insects proved to be very difficult to create in a convincing way, despite the large budget.
+The sequence involving giant 8 ft scorpions attacking a motorcycle was attempted using full-scale scorpion props, but they did not work well, and the resulting footage was unacceptable.
 The solution was to use actual scorpions composited onto live action footage using the blue screen process in post-production.
-Another action sequence with giant cockroaches used a combination of live Madagascar hissing cockroaches and large numbers of rubber bugs which looked unconvincing onscreen, as the strings pulling mats covered in fake insects were plainly visible.
-To complicate matters, according to director Jack Smight in his memoir, studio chief Alan Ladd, Jr. redirected about a quarter of Damnation Alleys production budget as completion funds for George Lucas' lower-budgeted film, Star Wars.
-Smight was not made aware of the budget reduction on Damnation Alley until he neared its completion, which further compromised most of the remaining special effects work, for which there was now very little money left.
+After the production moved to Flagstaff, Arizona, Jan-Michael Vincent became drunk, and insulted the local Native American residents, who in turn "befriended" him and gave him peyote, which caused a three-day delay in filming when Vincent became intoxicated, and could not be found.
+The action sequence with giant cockroaches used a combination of live Madagascar hissing cockroaches and large numbers of rubber bugs which looked unconvincing onscreen, as the strings pulling mats covered in fake insects were plainly visible.
+To complicate matters, according to director Jack Smight in his memoir, studio chief Alan Ladd, Jr. redirected about a quarter of Damnation Alleys total production budget as completion funds for George Lucas' lower-budgeted film, Star Wars.
+Smight was not made aware of the budget reduction on Damnation Alley until he neared its completion, which compromised most of the remaining special effects work, for which there was now very little money left.